Hitting sales targets. Increasing average sales value. Boosting basket size benchmarks. Keeping overhead costs down.

 These are just a few of the crucial business objectives that weigh on the minds of retail operations leaders.
 But the one thing you simply cannot afford to overlook is retaining your frontline employees.

 While it may seem like this should be more of a human resources concern, reaching operational targets is virtually impossible without a stable, high-performing workforce.
 That’s because disengaged frontline associates aren’t motivated to deliver the stand-out customer experiences that drive sales.
 They’re also higher flight risks.
-So you’re not just missing out on potential profits, you’re facing the inflated labor costs that come along with low engagement.
+So you’re not just missing out on potential profits, you’re facing the inflated staffing costs that come along with low engagement.
 And with labor being the highest cost after cost of goods sold (COGS), high turnover can seriously jeopardize profitability.
 This is a sobering fact when you consider that retail employee churn reached an all-time high of 81% in 2018 and can cost stores upwards of $3,000 per associate.

 Retaining employees is good for business